Are Robotic Lawn Mowers Worth It? (Robotic Mower Benefits)

 - Boundary Line: A line has to be installed to allocate a fixed boundary line for the mower.

-- Clippings Disposal: No more piling up of your grass clippings and having to put them all into bags.
+- Clippings Disposal: No more piling up your grass clippings and putting them all into bags.

 - Low Maintenance: Low maintenance and service costs.

 - No Weather constraints: You never have to plan your cuts around the weather.
 Especially if you only have time on weekends to mow your grass.

 - Always Tidy: Your grass will always be an optimum length.
 No more letting grass get overgrown when missing a cut.